Gender and migration

 According to the International Organization for Migration (IOM), gender “refers to the socially constructed roles and relationships, personality traits, attitudes, behaviors, values, relative power and influence that society ascribes to people based on their assigned sex.
 Gender is relational and refers not simply to women, men or other gender groups, but to the relationship between them.
 Although notions of gender are deeply rooted in every culture, they are also changeable over time and have wide variations both within and between cultures” (IOM, 2015).

-According to IOM’s LGBTI Glossary, gender identity “refers to each person’s deeply felt internal and individual experience of gender, which may or may not correspond with the sex they were assigned at birth or the gender attributed to them by society.
-It includes the personal sense of the body (which may involve, if freely chosen, modification of appearance or function by medical, surgical or other means) and expressions of gender, including dress, speech and mannerisms.”
-(IOM’s LGBTI Glossary, 2017).
+According to IOM’s LGBTI Glossary, gender identity refers to "each person’s deeply felt internal and individual experience of gender, which may or may not correspond with the sex they were assigned at birth or the gender attributed to them by society.
+It includes the personal sense of the body which may involve a desire for modification of appearance or function of the body by medical, surgical or other means.”
+(IOM’s LGBTI Glossary, 2020).

 Asia and Africa

-From 2000 to 2020, the estimated stock of male international migrants grew tremendously by 89 per cent in Asia, to 49.8 million, whereas the share of female international migrants in Asia grew by 57 per cent (UN DESA, 2020).
+From mid-year 2000 to 2020, the estimated stock of male international migrants grew significantly by 89 per cent in Asia, to 49.8 million, whereas the share of female international migrants in Asia grew by 57 per cent (UN DESA, 2020).
 This growth in male migrants has been fueled by the increasing demand for male migrant workers in the oil-producing countries of Western Asia.
-Even though only 5.3 per cent of female migrant workers globally are found in Arab states, they make up about 39.9 per cent of the labour force in the region (ILO, 2018).
-The share of female migrants at mid-year 2020 was lower both in Asia (41.8 per cent) and in Africa (47.1 per cent) (UN DESA, 2020).
+The share of female migrants at mid-year 2020 was lower both in Asia (41.8%) and in Africa (47.1%) (UN DESA, 2020).
 Thus, male international migrants significantly outnumber female international migrants in these regions.
-However, between 2000 and 2020, the increase in the estimated stock of female international migrants in Africa (69 per cent) was slightly higher than the increase in male migrants (68 per cent) (UN DESA, 2020).
+However, between mid-year 2000 to 2020, the increase in the estimated stock of female international migrants in Africa (69 per cent) was slightly higher than the increase in male migrants (68 per cent) (UN DESA, 2020).

 Europe and Northern America

-Female migrants comprise slightly more than half of all international migrants in Europe and Northern America.
-At mid-year 2020, the share of females among all international migrants reached 51.6 per cent in Europe and 51.8 per cent in Northern America (UN DESA, 2020).
-The larger presence of females in the international migrant stock is also reflected in the proportion of female migrant workers in these regions.
-39.8 per cent and 25.8 per cent of all female migrant workers worldwide reside in Europe and Northern America respectively while 26.3 per cent and 21.1 per cent of all male migrant workers live in Europe and Northern America respectively (ILO, 2018).
-The larger portion of female migrants in these regions is because of a combination of two factors: the presence of older migrants in the population and the tendency of longer life expectancies of female migrants in comparison with males.
+At mid-year 2020, female migrants comprised slightly more than half of all international migrants in Europe and Northern America.
+The share of females among all international migrants reached 51.6 per cent in Europe and 51.8 per cent in Northern America (UN DESA, 2020).
+The larger share of female migrants in these regions is because of a combination of two factors: the presence of older migrants in the population and the tendency of longer life expectancies of female migrants in comparison with males.

 Latin America and the Caribbean

-At mid-year 2020, female international migrants (49.5 per cent) were slightly outnumbered by the proportion of male international migrants (50.5 per cent) in Latin America and the Caribbean.
-Moreover, during 2000-2020, the stock of male international migrants grew slightly faster than that of female international migrants (UN DESA, 2020).
-Conversely, the share of male migrant workers (2.9%) is almost on par with the share of female migrant workers (2.5%) in Latin America and the Caribbean (ILO, 2018).
+At mid-year 2020, female international migrants (49.5%) were slightly outnumbered by the proportion of male international migrants (50.5%) in Latin America and the Caribbean.
+Moreover, during mid-year 2000-2020, the stock of male international migrants grew slightly faster than that of female international migrants (UN DESA, 2020).

 Data on gender and migration are collected and analyzed separately for male and female migrants.
 Although sex-disaggregated data are not always collected, major data sources that collect sex-disaggregated migration-related data are population censuses, administrative registers, and sample surveys such as labor force surveys and income and living condition surveys.
 Data from these data sources are compiled in databases.
 The following are the databases on migration disaggregated by sex.